 Meth Xpert NZ are proud to hold both NZQA Certification and IANZ Accredited Inspection Body which means we are the only company in the country to currently hold NZQA and IANZ Accreditation.

 NZQA Certified Sampler for Screening Assessments only

-We are IANZ Accredited, which means we hold the relevant certification to comply with NZS8510:2017.
-The standard outlines the use of IANZ Accredited companies for testing.
-Simply put, if you're using a meth testing company that is not IANZ Accredited, they cannot meet the requirements under the standards, putting yourself and any clients at risk.
+We are IANZ Accredited and NZQA Certified, which means we hold the relevant certification to comply with NZS8510:2017.
+The standard outlines the use of IANZ Accredited and NZQA Certified companies for testing.
+Simply put, if you're using a meth testing company that is not IANZ Accredited or NZQA Certified, they cannot meet the requirements under the standards, putting yourself and any clients at risk.

 UNBIASED DECONTAMINATION ADVICE

 We are trained in all aspects of property contamination including decontamination so we can provide detailed reports and expert advice on remediation and clean up.
 However, as an IANZ Accredited Independent Methamphetamine Sampling Company, we don't do the clean up meaning you can be sure you are getting the best, unbiased advice as per the New Zealand Standards NZS8510:2017.